OpenZeppelin/openzeppelin-contracts/README.md

 For more info see [the Truffle Beta package management tutorial](http://truffleframework.com/tutorials/package-management).

 ## Security
 Zeppelin is meant to provide secure, tested and community-audited code, but please use common sense when doing anything that deals with real money!
-We take no responsibility for your implementation decisions.
+We take no responsibility for your implementation decisions and any security problem you might experience.

 If you find a security issue, please email [security@openzeppelin.org](mailto:security@openzeppelin.org).